Silent Hill 4: The Room: Development

-Development of the fourth Silent Hill game by Konami Computer Entertainment Tokyo's development group Team Silent began shortly after the release of Silent Hill 2 and alongside Silent Hill 3, with the intentions of creating a new style of game that would take the series in a different direction than the previous games.
-Despite what has been popularized around the Internet, Silent Hill 4 was always meant to be connected to Silent Hill and not an unrelated separate horror game that later became a Silent Hill title, although different gameplay mechanics and change were intended.
+Development of the fourth Silent Hill game by Konami Computer Entertainment Tokyo's development group Team Silent began immediately after development of Silent Hill 2 was completed, while developing Silent Hill 3 at the same time, with the intentions of creating a new style of game that would take the series in a different direction than the previous games.
+Pre-production began in fall 2001 and full production in spring 2002 with 70 people working on the game over 2.5 years.
+Its working title, prior to its incorporation into the rest of the series, was simply Room 302.
+The inclusion of a subtitle was meant for people to better understand the game's concept and to encourage newcomers to the series.
 News of the game's development was made public by October 2003, and official announcements by Konami followed at Gamers' Day 2004.
 The game was produced by the series' recurring sound designer and composer Akira Yamaoka.
-Its working title, prior to its incorporation into the rest of the series, was simply Room 302.
+Despite what has been popularized around the Internet, Silent Hill 4: The Room was always meant to be connected to Silent Hill and not an unrelated separate horror game that later became a Silent Hill title, although different gameplay mechanics and change were intended.

 The main concept behind the new game structure was to take the idea of "the room" as "the safest part of your world" and make it a danger zone.
 The first-person perspective was included in this area of the game to give the room's navigation a personal and claustrophobic feel.
 The producers nonetheless retained the classic third-person perspective in all other areas to accommodate the increased emphasis on action and combat.
 The developers re-used locations already explored in the first half of the game to show the changes undergone by each character introduced in the locations.

 It was noted that the game, like previous titles in the series, refers to the film Jacob's Ladder (1990) and that the protagonist Henry Townshend shares a likeness to actor Peter Krause.
 The architecture of the apartment and the addition of the hole is comparable to a similar non-Euclidean space in author Mark Z. Danielewski's novel House of Leaves (2000).
 Other nods includes the novel Rosemary's Baby (1967), American television series Twin Peaks (1990–1991), and American horror author Stephen King.
 The creators of the game have acknowledged writer Ryū Murakami's book Coin Locker Babies (1980) and the film The Cell (2000) as inspirations for the game's premise.